 Property and Legal Organisation

-Communities can only thrive in buildings where every member has the same rights as other members.
+Communities can only thrive in buildings where every community member has the same rights as other members.
 For this, several options are possible:

 Those who want to go deeper into details of ownership, should get acquainted with the concept of “Emphyteusis” or “Lease in Perpetuity”, which is an interesting option between buying and renting.
 It provides almost the same rights of real “ownership”, but makes it possible to set some standards that need to be respected by all owners.
 This solution is often chosen in cooperation with a foundation that owns the land and sets some standards for the project.

-A cooperative is a legal entity that exists in all European Countries and forms one of the most suitable legal forms for group projects.
+A cooperative is a legal entity that exists in all European Countries and forms one of the most suitable legal forms for community projects.
 One of the principles of cooperatives is that one person has one vote, regardless of the amount of money they brought into the cooperative.
 Although details are regulated differently in different countries, a cooperative is a legal form intended for people who want to join forces to reach their goals.
 Those interested should check the regulations in their country.

 Leave a Reply

 You must be logged in to post a comment.